Reference 04 — Communication flows¶

 Multi-hop FWD forwarding¶

-A remote operation rides an FWD frame that carries its own route (RFC-0004 / ADR-0035): dst holds the remaining hops and shrinks by one NAME per hop; src accumulates the way back.
-A remote endpoint is addressed by path-suffix through a transport-vertex (ADR-0027) — see reference/13 and CONTEXT.md §Path-as-route.
-Each node plays one of two roles per frame, decided by the first dst segment:
+A remote operation rides an FWD frame that carries its own route (RFC-0004 — remote operation addressing, implemented per ADR-0035): dst holds the remaining hops and shrinks by a whole net/<module>/<name>[/<peer>] mount run per hop (RFC-0014 S2a), not one NAME; src accumulates the same run as the way back.
+A remote endpoint is addressed by path-suffix through a transport vertex (ADR-0027 — transport and connections are vertices) — see 13-network-formation.md and CONTEXT.md §Path-as-route.
+Each node plays one of two roles per frame, decided by whether the leading dst segments

-dstsegment names a local, non-transport vertex.
-The frame is arena-decoded (wire::decode_into→tlv_arena_t, a flat pre-order array of span nodes over the frame bytes, drawn from an injectedstd::pmr::memory_resource),op_resolver_t::resolveapplies the operation to the local graph, and theFWD{REPLY}head is direct-emitted into one exactly-sized segment.
+dstsegments name a local, non-transport vertex.
+The frame is arena-decoded into a flat pre-order array of span nodes over the frame bytes, drawn from an injected nothrow block source (see 09 §where the wire decode draws from); the operation is applied to the local graph, and theFWD{REPLY}head is direct-emitted into one exactly-sized segment.

 sequenceDiagram